Information about E-Bikes

 What are e-bikes?

-E-bikes or electric-assist bicycles are bicycles with a motor that is powered by a battery.
-Because they make travel easier, e-bikes are becoming more popular in Cambridge.
+An e-bike or electric-assist bicycle is a bicycle with a motor that is powered by a battery.
+E-bikes are becoming more popular in and around Cambridge.

 How does Massachusetts define e-bikes?